CalmDownVal/signal/readme.md

 obj.mySignal();
 ```

-When signals are not contained within an object (or you need to forward a
+When signals are not contained within an object, or you wish to forward a
-different object), it is necessary to trigger using the `.call` method and
+different one, it is necessary to instead trigger using the `.call` method and
-manually pass the desired reference:
+explicitly pass the desired reference:

 ```ts
 const obj = { value: 'bar' };